greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 SELECT diskquota.resume();
 ```

-**Note:** The pause operation does not persist through a Greenplum Database cluster restart; you must invoke `diskquota.pause()` again when the cluster is back up and running.
+> **Note** The pause operation does not persist through a Greenplum Database cluster restart; you must invoke `diskquota.pause()` again when the cluster is back up and running.

 ### <a id="schema_or_role_quota"></a>Setting a Schema or Role Disk Quota